What is Aortic Disease?

 Guidelines for the Diagnosis and Management of Patients With Thoracic Aortic Disease

-Click here to access a copy of the Guidelines for the Diagnosis and Management of Patients With Thoracic Aortic Disease in the Journal of the American College of Cardiology (JACC).
+The Guidelines for the Diagnosis and Management of Patients With Thoracic Aortic Disease in the Journal of the American College of Cardiology (JACC).

 The Guidelines document was published in 2010 by the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines, American Association for Thoracic Surgery, American College of Radiology, American Stroke Association, Society of Cardiovascular Anesthesiologists, Society for Cardiovascular Angiography and Interventions, Society of Interventional Radiology, Society of Thoracic Surgeons, and Society for Vascular Medicine.